RedXquirrel/ReactiveExtensionsPOC/README.md

 An illustration demonstrating the use of Reactive Extensions in Xamarin.Forms.

-In this illustration, an image of a clock second-hand is rotated every second, with the Rotation property of the Image in Xaml, bound to a property in the ViewModel.
+In this illustration, an image of a clock second-hand is rotated (360 degrees / 60 seconds) every second, with the Rotation property of the Image in Xaml, bound to a property in the ViewModel.
 The property in the ViewModel is updated every second, using Rx.

 Install the following from Nuget: